leaningtech/labs/sites/cheerpx/src/content/docs/20-faq.md

 This method has a significant limitation: it doesn't provide streaming output.
 The entire program needs to finish execution before you can read the output file.
 This means you won't see real-time output, and for long-running programs, you'll have to wait until completion to see any results.

-## Why can't CheerpX find files in my device?
+## Why can't CheerpX find files in my WebDevice backend?

-When using WebDevice, keep in mind:

-1. WebDevice uses absolute paths from the root of the mounted directory.
-2. Do not include the first slash `/` of the path.
-3. The path is relative to the root of the mounted WebDevice, not the current working directory.
+We know from experience that the interaction between mount points and `WebDevice` can be confusing for some users.
+The best solution to identify why a file can't be found is to use the "Network" tab to see the final URLs that CheerpX is ttying to access.
+With this information you should be able to fix the incorrect paths.

 ### Debugging Path Issues